FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 \nabla f(x_{\mu}) + J_{c}(x_{\mu})^{T}\lambda_{\mu}+ z_{u}(x_{\mu},\mu) - z_{l}(x_{\mu},\mu) = 0 \quad \text{and} \quad c(x_{\mu}) = 0
 \end{equation}

-In this equation, the $z_l$ and $z_u$ vectors seems to play the role of Lagrange multipliers for the simple bounds inequalities, and indeed, when $\mu\rightarrow 0$, they converge toward some suitable Lagrange multipliers for the KKT conditions, provided some technical assumptions are fulfilled (see [FORSGREN2002](#FORSGREN2002)).
+In this equation, the $z_l$ and $z_u$ vectors seem to play the role of Lagrange multipliers for the simple bound inequalities, and indeed, when $\mu\rightarrow 0$, they converge toward some suitable Lagrange multipliers for the KKT conditions, provided some technical assumptions are fulfilled (see [FORSGREN2002](#FORSGREN2002)).

 Equation \eqref{muproblemlambda} is solved by performing a Newton method in order to find a solution of \eqref{muproblem} for each of the decreasing values of $\mu$.
-Some order 2 conditions are also taken into account to avoid convergence to local maximizer, see [FORSGREN2002](#FORSGREN2002) for precision about them.
-In the most classical IP algorithms, the Newton method is directly applied to \eqref{muproblem}.
+Some order 2 conditions are also taken into account to avoid convergence to local maximizers, see [FORSGREN2002](#FORSGREN2002) for details about them.
+In the most classic IP algorithms, the Newton method is directly applied to \eqref{muproblem}.
 This is in most case inefficient due to frequent computation of infeasible points.
-These difficulties are avoided in Primal-Dual interior points methods where \eqref{muproblem} is transformed into an extended system where $z_u$ and $z_l$ are treated as unknowns and the barrier problems are finding $(x,\lambda,z_u,z_l)\in\R^n\times\R^m\times\R^n\times\R^n$ such that :
+These difficulties are avoided in Primal-Dual interior point methods where \eqref{muproblem} is transformed into an extended system where $z_u$ and $z_l$ are treated as unknowns and the barrier problems are finding $(x,\lambda,z_u,z_l)\in\R^n\times\R^m\times\R^n\times\R^n$ such that :

 \begin{equation}\label{PrimalDualIPBarrierProblem}
 \left\lbrace\begin{array}{rcl}